tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 {{?CCG16=DOI.10.1109/CSF.2016.19}}.
 We assume that an adversary may obtain access to the application traffic secrets but is unable to compromise the long-term secret.

+Unless otherwise specified, all references to traffic keys in this document refer to application traffic keys and because the Extended Key Update procedure occurs after the handshake phase has completed, no handshake traffic keys are involved.

+In this document, send keys refer to the application traffic keys used by a peer to encrypt outbound records, and receive keys refer to the application traffic keys used to decrypt inbound records.
+They are derived from the current application traffic secrets as defined in (D)TLS 1.3, and are replaced with the new ones after each successful Extended Key Update.

 # Negotiating the Extended Key Update